-To determine the proportion of voters who favor a certain candidate for governor, the campaign staff phones 2500 residents of the state chosen from the state property tax rolls.
+To determine the proportion of voters who favor a certain candidate for school board, the school staff phones 120 residents of the school district chosen randomly from the list of parents of students in the district.

 - (a) What is the population?

 - (b) What is the sample?

 - (c) Is this a SRS?

 - (d) What type of bias may be present?